-In this latest version of the report, additional information is included on how broadcasters can support hybrid radio technology and an update on service providers currently available for assisting broadcasters in managing metadata and offering an enhanced digital dashboard radio experience to listeners.
+Nearly all of the content from prior editions of this best practices document has been kept in this latest version as it describes an informative and highly relevant study on how broadcast radio looks on the dashboard and what broadcasters can do to improve that look.
+Information is included on how broadcasters can support hybrid radio technology and an update on service providers currently available for assisting broadcasters in managing metadata and offering an enhanced digital dashboard radio experience to listeners.
 In summary:

-- Metadata support is more important than ever.
+• Metadata support is more important than ever.
 Automakers are expending significant resources to improve in-vehicle infotainment (IVI) systems and are supporting multiple sources of content including AM and FM radio, satellite radio, online streaming audio and podcasts.
-This is a highly competitive environment and a lack of metadata support by radio broadcasters becomes glaringly obvious, in particular when stacked up against satellite radio and online audio streaming services which provide very complete and consistent metadata. - Many automakers are using in-vehicle databases.
+This is a highly competitive environment and a lack of metadata support by radio broadcasters becomes glaringly obvious, in particular when stacked up against satellite radio and online audio streaming services which provide very complete and consistent metadata.

+• Many automakers are using in-vehicle databases.
 The presence of an in-vehicle database (from Gracenote and others), which uses "audio fingerprinting" to generate song title and artist and album art metadata, has raised consumer expectations for audio service metadata in the vehicle.
-This in-vehicle database technology can serve to "level the playing field" across services but it is completely outside of the broadcaster's control and has the potential to interfere with the information broadcasters elect to provide to listeners.
-It is also the case that many automakers are not using in-vehicle databases so a broadcaster relying on this technology may be underserving a significant portion of their listenership. - Using RadioDNS is a good start to enhance a station's image.
+This in-vehicle database technology can serve to level the playing field across services but it is completely outside of the broadcaster's control and has the potential to interfere with the information broadcasters elect to provide to listeners.
+It is also the case that many automakers are not using in-vehicle databases so a broadcaster relying on this technology may be underserving a significant portion of their listenership.

+• Using RadioDNS is a good start to enhance a station's image.
 RadioDNS is a not-for-profit organization dedicated to the support and proliferation of hybrid radio.
-Broadcasters can register with RadioDNS for free and can easily create a service information (SI) file that can enhance the appearance of their station on hybrid radio receivers with station information and logos. - Broadcasters should sign up for DTS AutoStage.
-Xperi, developer of the HD Radio digital radio system used in the U.S., has recently unveiled DTS AutoStage, a hybrid radio platform already included in Mercedes-Benz vehicles and expected to appear in other brands as well.
-Broadcasters can enroll in DTS AutoStage service for free, and those that do will be well-positioned to offer their listeners a premium metadata experience and can obtain invaluable analytical information on listener behavior that is available from the DTS AutoStage system. - Broadcasters must develop strategies for supporting non-linear content and interactivity.
+Broadcasters can register with RadioDNS for free and can easily create a service information (SI) file that can enhance the appearance of their station on hybrid radio receivers with station information and logos.

+Broadcasters should sign up for DTS AutoStage.
+Xperi, developer of the HD Radio digital radio system used in the U.S., has developed and is deploying DTS AutoStage, a hybrid radio platform included (as of August 2023) in select Mercedes-Benz, Tesla, Hyundai, Kia and Genesis vehicles and expected to appear in other brands in 2023.
+Broadcasters can enroll in DTS AutoStage service for free, and those that do will be well-positioned to offer their listeners a premium metadata experience and can obtain invaluable analytical information on listener behavior that is available from the DTS AutoStage system.

+Broadcasters must develop strategies for supporting non-linear content and interactivity.
 With the advent of hybrid radio, broadcasters will increasingly be able to deliver non-linear content (such as podcasts or timely weather and traffic info) and expand their brand beyond simply being a provider of linear audio content.
 Interactivity with listeners, supported by internet-connected hybrid radios, is also an area ripe for innovation and new creative opportunities.

-Executive Summary (2017)

-In early 2017, NAB commissioned a project designed to help radio broadcasters better understand the way broadcast radio stations are displayed on automobile dashboards.
-The "good old days" when car radios consisted of two knobs and five preset buttons have been replaced by a modern-day array of displays, touch screens, features and the ability to enjoy audio content from a multitude of providers.
-Technology also affords broadcasters the opportunity to display on-dash station identification, artists, titles and images, as well as format and personality information.

-While the broadcasting industry's competitors, including SiriusXM and Pandora, have a unified look and feel on the dashboard display, there is a lack of standardization among radio broadcast stations in the ways that content is displayed on both analog FM, using Radio Data System (RDS), and HD Radio receivers.
-Listeners scanning the dial will likely encounter a wide array of display formats.

-This NAB project was designed to analyze the current state of broadcast station dashboard identification and develop a best practices guide radio companies can adopt.
-The goal is for broadcast radio to embrace a more unified display style that will achieve a positive, consistent user experience for drivers and passengers.
-To accomplish this, the industry will need a high level of collaboration between management, ownership, programmers, digital managers and engineers.